brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 };
 ```
 We have created our first service and webhook!
 This service is limited to one thing and one thing only, it will search for a customer by email and return the document.
 Its a good start but it is limited to one argument and extending it will take considerable time to handle more arguments.
-Lets move on to the flexibility provided by passing in a json document with any number of search parameters.
+Let's move on to the flexibility provided by passing in a JSON document with any number of search parameters.

-We can test the webhook from a broswer using the webhook url and set arg1 equal to an email adress.
-Rememebr we have to url encode the @ symbol as %40.
+We can test the webhook from a browser using the webhook URL and set arg1 equal to an email address.
+Remember we have to URL encode the @ symbol as %40.
 If we want to search for the email "div@me.it" we would pass that argument as "div%40me.it"

-The url would use the format:
+The URL would use the format:

 ```
 <webhook url>?arg1=div%40me.it
 ```

-To get the webhook url go back to the getCustomerByEmailService edit the webhook and select the settings tab.
-Click the copy button for the webhook url and click paste in the browser, add in the argument and URL encoded email address, then hit enter.
+To get the text of the webhook URL (for cut and paste) go back to the getCustomerByEmailService edit the webhook and select the settings tab.
+Click the copy button for the webhook URL and click paste in the browser, add in the argument and URL encoded email address, then hit enter.
 We will do more on testing the service in the next section.
-We will create a purpose built HTML application using javacript to test our services.
+We will create a purpose-built HTML application using javascript to test our services.

 ### getCustomerService
-We are now ready to create a flexible search based on any number of parameters passed in a json document.
+We are now ready to create a flexible search based on any number of parameters passed in a JSON document.
 The process for creating the service is the same.
-Select __"Services"__ from the left hand navigation menu of the stitch console.
+Select __"Services"__ from the left-hand navigation menu of the stitch console.
 We will now be presented with a list of services and we can see our __"getCustomerByEmailService"__ listed.
-Press the green button labaled __"Add a Service"__ and the add service window is back.
+Press the green button labeled __"Add a Service"__ and the add service window is back.
 We will select __"HTTP"__ and give our new service the name __"getCustomerService"__.
 Click the __"Add Service"__ button to bring up the webhook editor.
 ![Service](../img/service.jpg)

-Give the webhook a name of __"getCustomerWebhook"__ and be sure to move the slider for __"Respond With Result"__ as we are returning a json document.
-Be wure to select __"POST"__ as the HTTP method.
+Give the webhook the name of __"getCustomerWebhook"__ and be sure to move the slider for __"Respond With Result"__ as we are returning a JSON document.
+Be sure to select __"POST"__ as the HTTP method.
 Again we will select __"Do Not Validate"__.
 Press the __"Save"__ button.

 ![Webhook](../img/webhook1.jpg)

-The webhook function editor will appear and we will call the __"findCustomer"__ function we created earlier by passing in the json document that is part of the body of the HTTP request.
-We need to parse the body to get the json document.
-We use the following code to accomplish the parsing of the json document.
+The webhook function editor will appear and we will call the __"findCustomer"__ function we created earlier by passing in the JSON document that is part of the body of the HTTP request.
+We need to parse the body to get the JSON document.
+We use the following code to accomplish the parsing of the JSON document.

 ```
 body = EJSON.parse(payload.body.text());